ohandyya/data_scientist_learning/README.md

-# data_scientist_learning
-Learning path for data scientist
+# Learning path for data scientist